 - Relocate the meeting to another site and/or date.

-From time to time, chartered Federal advisory committees may create working groups to provide advice or recommendations to Council, gather information or assist with a particular project.
+From time to time, chartered federal advisory committees may create working groups to provide advice or recommendations to Council, gather information or assist with a particular project.
 These working groups will consist of Council member(s), NIGMS staff member(s) and external consultant(s) as needed.
 Council members may be asked to participate in working groups as the need arises.

 Role of the Council in Review of Applications

 Through the Electronic Council Book (ECB), each Council member has access to summary statements assigned to NIGMS for the current Council round.
 Generally, applications assigned to NIGMS as the primary institute that rank at the 75th percentile (or score of 60) or better are considered for en bloc approval.
 Applications with a secondary assignment to NIGMS must be scored better than the 30th percentile or receive an impact/priority score better than 40.
 In addition, some applications such as Small Business Innovation Research (SBIRs), Small Business Technology Transfer (STTRs) and Academic Research Enhancement Awards (AREAs) receive only a priority score; summary statements for these with priority scores better than 60 will be available.
 For the Training, Workforce Development, and Diversity (TWD) grants, all scored applications are available.
-All applications reviewed for a Request for Applications (RFA) will be listed so that members are aware of the full range of submissions.
+All applications reviewed for a Request for Applications (RFAs) will be listed so that members are aware of the full range of submissions.
 Applications assigned to another NIH institute/center, which NIGMS may wish to co-fund, must also receive Council approval.
-Council members also can access summary statements for applications ranked worse than the 75th percentile, have a priority score over 60, or not scored if staff, the applicant or a Council member has concerns about the review.
+Council members may access summary statements for applications ranked worse than the 75th percentile, have a priority score over 60, or not scored if staff, the applicant or a Council member has concerns about the review.
 As required by the NIH Reform Act of 2006, all new and renewal applications, regardless of requested budget amounts, shall be taken to Council for approval, within the range of scores or percentiles stipulated.

 In reading and reflecting on summary statements, it is important to remember that the Council is not a study section.
 The Council is charged with ensuring that the initial review process was conducted fairly and that the conclusions and recommendations of the study section are supported by the written documents.
 Study section reviewers are asked to provide their best professional assessment of the scientific and technical merit of an application, and it is to be expected that different individuals might reasonably assess the same proposal differently.
 A review may be appropriate even if the study section reached a conclusion that differs from one that a Council member might reach.
 Council members should ask themselves questions such as:

 - Was this application reviewed by peers?
 Did the study section have the right expertise represented on the committee?
-Remember that it is not possible to assemble a review committee specifically for each application (there are over 25,000 applications received each round at NIH).
+Remember that it is not possible to assemble a review committee specifically for each application (there are about 25,000 applications received each round at NIH).
 Thus, within practical limitations, were the reviewers knowledgeable in the field?

 - Are the comments in the critique appropriate?
 Does the summary statement narrative support the priority score?
 Did the study section raise substantive issues or are the comments trivial?
 Are the concerns reasonable?
-If the priority score is very good, the summary statement may contain only minor concerns.
+If the priority score is very good, the summary statement may contain only minor comments.
 Some comments in the summary statement are not meant as criticisms but rather as feedback to the investigator for improving the research proposal.

 The study section provides technical merit evaluation of grant applications to guide NIH staff in making funding decisions.
 Council members may question items in the summary statement that appear incongruous with the assessment of the scientific or technical merit and the score.

-Concerns about the Review: Applicant, Council and Staff
+Concerns About the Review: Applicant, Council and Staff

 A major function of the Council is to perform the second level of review, thus ensuring that the initial review was conducted fairly and providing the applicant with redress for real or apparent review errors.
 Applicants may raise concerns about the review of their application by writing an appeal letter.
 Since not all applicants communicate their concerns, Council members are asked to be alert for possible errors.
 Although rare, they do occur.
 Staff should be told about potential problems at this time so that they will have time to investigate the issues and will be able to ask the scientific review official (SRO) of the study section to attend the meeting.
 Even if Council members have not told staff about concerns in advance, they should raise issues during the meeting; it would be very helpful to alert staff to such concerns even a few minutes prior to doing so at the meeting.